containernetworking/cni/SPEC.md

     - **Extra arguments**, as defined for `ADD`.
     - **Name of the interface inside the container**, as defined for `ADD`.
   - Result:
-    - The plugin must return either a `Result` structuring matching the provided `prevResult`, or an error.
+    - The plugin must return either nothing or an error.
   - The plugin must consult the `prevResult` to determine the expected interfaces and addresses.
   - The plugin must allow for a later chained plugin to have modified networking resources, e.g. routes.
   - The plugin should return an error if an interface, address or route: